BU-ISCIII/relecov-tools/README.md

-    -j, --json_file TEXT            Json file to validate -s, --json_schema_file          TEXT Path to the JSON Schema file used for validation -m, --metadata PATH             Origin file containing metadata -o, --output-dir,               Directory where the generated output will be saved.
+    -j, --json_file TEXT            Json file to validate -s, --json_schema_file          TEXT Path to the JSON Schema file used for validation -m, --metadata PATH             Origin file containing metadata -o, --output_dir,               Directory where the generated output will be saved.
     -e, --excel_sheet TEXT          Optional: Name of the sheet in excel file to validate.
     -r, --registry TEXT             Path to registry (JSON file) with validated samples and their unique IDs.
     --help                          Show this message and exit.